Timing Cash Flows for Calculating the Time Value of Money

 When calculating the future value of money locked up in an investment, you must have a way to consider both the potential compound interest you could get by holding the investment and the risk of losing value over time to inflation or to a failed investment due to market conditions.

-How Is Time Value of Money Used in Small Business Finance?
+Using Time Value of Money in Small Business Finance

-Time value of money formulas are used to calculate the future value of a sum of money, such as money in a savings account, money market fund, or certificate of deposit.
-It is used to calculate the present value of both a lump-sum of money or a stream of cash flows that you'll receive over time.
+Time value of money formulas is used to calculate the future value of a sum of money, such as money in a savings account, money market fund, or certificate of deposit.
+It is used to calculate the present value of both a lump-sum of money or a stream of cash flows that you'll receive overtime.

 If cash flows are scheduled to be received in the future from a company's investment, such as an investment in a building or piece of equipment, time value of money is used to calculate the present value (the value now) of those cash flows.